ykawai6581/obslog_generator/README.md

   --obsdate        	  : date of observation in yymmdd format

-  --obj			  : if given, only the log for that object will be returned.
+  --obj			  : if given, only the log for that object will be returned

   --jd 			  : if provided, will return time stamps in jd instead of ut

   --bypass 		  : if provided, data download from wiki is bypassed. may be useful for
-			    quickly checking tonight's obslog
+			    quickly checking obslog during observation

 ### notes:
 metadata (obj_name, obstime, exp, focus) are taken from obslog, weather and comments are taken from MuSCAT2 wiki.<br/>
+if nothing about the weather is registered on wiki, archival data is retrieved from telescope.org/weather.php.<br/>

+ra and dec are retrieved from wiki in regular mode, and from exofop in bypass mode.

 ### requirements:
 numpy,pandas,requests,tqdm,astropy,pyshorteners